sf-nighthawks-2016/recursion-lecture/readme.md

           * if you had a magical oracle that could give you a solution to that smaller problem, how would you use the solution to get to a solution for the problem at hand?
-            * this is called the recursive "leap of faith"
       * what's the smallest problem of this type? (base case)
         * what's the solution in that case?
   * tail recursion